From tuning to miking, a comprehensive look at setting up and recording a drum kit

 Continue this procedure with smaller adjustments (1/2-turn or 1/4-turn each lug) until the head starts to make slight cracking sounds.
 (This is normal—it’s like tuning up new guitar strings, you’re gently stretching them out so they won’t slip later in normal usage).
 Then bring the tuning down to the point at which the drum achieves its fullest sound, as above.

-Do this procedure for all the drums (some drummers install the bottom heads first, and dampen them when working on the top heads, for clarity).
+Do this procedure for all the drums (some drummers install the bottom heads first, and damp them when working on the top heads, for clarity).
 When it comes time to fine-tune the toms’ bottom heads, there are basically three choices: tune each to the same tension as that drum’s top head (for the fullest sound); tune the bottom head lower (for a slightly falling pitch); or tune the bottom head higher (for a shorter, dryer sound).
 The snare’s bottom head is damped by the snares themselves—many drummers tune it tight, but whatever works is fine.
 The kick drum’s front head is a whole case in itself—again, see the next section on damping.

 Cutting out the ring